 Weather-resistant redwood or cedar are ideal materials for outdoor stairs.
-Requiring minimum upkeep, they will naturally fade to gray, or may be stained or painted.
-Treated lumber is more cost effective, and it too can be stained or painted, but may require periodic refinishing.
+Requiring minimum upkeep, they will naturally fade to gray or can be stained or painted.
+Treated lumber is more cost-effective, and it too can be stained or painted but may require periodic refinishing.

 Whether your planned staircase is traditional or modern in design, there are many interesting options and design solutions.
 Open staircases with no walls and artistic handrails have become extremely popular for contemporary homes, and combining industrial materials such as steel or wrought iron with wood produces beautiful, strong, functional staircases.
 Open tread stairs, without a solid wood riser, are trendy, and modern treads can be anything from exotic wood to clear, thick acrylic.